DineshsreevathsanA/EMF/README.md

-# EMF
-The Signal Fortress: How Electric Boundary
+## The Signal Fortress: How Electric Boundary
  Conditions Shape Coaxial Cables
  1. Introduction: The Hidden Masterpiece of Communication The coaxial cable is one of the most brilliant yet underrated inventions in